Huron Capital Partners

 Huron Capital Partners, LLC is a Detroit-based private equity firm specializing in the recapitalization of private companies in the lower middle-market.
 It was founded in 1999. and has invested in or acquired more than 130 companies.
+As of 2018, it was the biggest private equity company in Michigan.

 Huron Capital has raised more than $1.8 billion of capital through its six private equity funds.
+A private equity fund represents money or commitments from a variety of investors (usually including the advisory firm itself) managed by the firm that sponsors the fund.
 The company currently targets companies with revenue up to $200 million.
 In 2016, the company completed 16 add-on deals across eight different platform companies, within 11 different states.
 In August 2020, the company completed its 200th acquisition since 1999.

+The business magazine Mergers & Acquisitions declared Huron Capital the Seller of the Year in the middle-market category in 2018.